alexisgrenon/site-akia/content/services/conception-e-commerce.en.md

       description: >-
         It's not said often enough, but it's oh so important.
 Let us brighten your day (even if it's rainy).
+  title: ' Included in our service'
+  description: |
+    Here are our team's fields of expertise:
 section3:
   col1:
     - title: Discover your business